Grec88/balcony-landing-page/README.md

 ## [Balcony Landing Page](https://balcony2.netlify.app/)

-This is a landing page for Balcony, a web app that allows you to create and share interactive 3D scenes using your browser.
-The landing page showcases some of the features and benefits of using Balcony, as well as some examples of scenes created by users.
+This is a landing page for Balcony, allows users to choose the right balcony and call a measuring person.

 ## How to run